Wade Wilson (film character): Teaming up with Wolverine

 Six years later, Wade has retired from superhero activity and is working as a car salesman with Peter after breaking up with Vanessa.
-During his birthday party, the Time Variance Authority (TVA) captures Wade and brings him to Mr. Paradox, who offers Wade a place on Earth-616, referred to as the "Sacred Timeline" by the TVA.
+During his birthday party, the Time Variance Authority (TVA) captures Wade and brings him to Mr. Paradox, who offers Wade a place on Earth-199999, referred to by the TVA as Earth-616 and the "Sacred Timeline".
 Wade briefly glimpses a video of himself injured in Thor Odinson's arms until Paradox cuts the feed, and is equipped with a new suit and weapons.
 However, Paradox reveals that Wade's world, Earth-10005, is deteriorating as a result of the death of Logan, (Note: As depicted in Logan.) who was its "anchor being", and plans to use a device called the Time Ripper to immediately "mercy kill" Wade's timeline rather than spending thousands of years waiting for it to naturally die.
 Realizing that he would lose his friends and loved ones, Wade steals Paradox's TemPad and uses it to travel to Logan's grave, hoping to resurrect him and save their timeline.
 When this fails, Wade kills several TVA agents sent by Paradox and uses the TemPad to travel the multiverse in search of an alternate universe "variant" of Logan that can replace his world's.

 Wade returns to the TVA with a variant of Logan, but is told by Paradox that not only can an anchor being not be replaced by a variant in any case, but that this variant is considered to be the worst Wolverine by the TVA due to failing to save his fellow X-Men from a group of mutant-hunting humans.
 When Wade realizes that Paradox is acting without the knowledge of his superiors and threatens to tell on him, Paradox sends Wade and Logan to the Void.
 After exchanging insults, Wade and Logan fight until Wade falsely promises that the TVA can fix his timeline.
 The duo, along with Johnny Storm / Human Torch, are captured and sent to Cassandra Nova, whom Logan identifies as the twin sister of Charles Xavier.
 Upon arriving at Nova's lair, she demonstrates her power to manipulate people's minds and explains her agreement with the TVA to stay in the Void as a gang leader.
 She kills Johnny after Wade reveals that he insulted her and tries to mentally break Wade with false memories of Vanessa rejecting him.
 Suddenly, Alioth, a being that devours everything in its path, approaches the base, but Wade and Logan escape before it can consume them.